-Most people are all too familiar with the glossy PVC shrink films used to package bottles.
-But shrink-wrap is used for a vast variety of different products.
-For instance, did you know that the safety seal on medicines and toiletries like toothpaste is a type of shrink-wrap called shrink banding?
-Or how about the Polypropylene shrink films used to protect grocery items such as lettuce and broccoli?
-Or the shrink sleeves on bottles of condiments like ketchup and mayonnaise?
-Then there are the industrial shrink-wraps, such as those used to cover and protect boats during the harsh winter months.
-Or the shrink tape used to connect and insulate electrical wires.
-Let’s take a closer look at three specific uses of shrink-wrap.
+Many individuals are well-acquainted with the glossy PVC shrink films commonly employed for packaging bottles.
+However, shrink-wrap finds application in a diverse array of products.
+For instance, were you aware that the safety seal found on medicines and toiletries like toothpaste is a variation of shrink-wrap known as shrink banding?
+Or consider the Polypropylene shrink films utilized to safeguard grocery items such as lettuce and broccoli.
+Additionally, think about the shrink sleeves adorning bottles of condiments like ketchup and mayonnaise.
+Then, there are the industrial shrink-wraps, employed to cover and shield boats in the harsh winter months, or the shrink tape utilized for connecting and insulating electrical wires.
+Let’s delve into a closer examination of three specific applications of shrink-wrap.

 Take a stroll through your local supermarket, and you’re likely to encounter shrink sleeves not too far away.
 They’re particularly prevalent in the fast-moving consumer goods (FMCG) sector.
 Typically crafted from Polyvinyl chloride (PVC) or Polyethylene Terephthalate Glycol-modified (PETG), these sleeves often feature a lower maximum shrink rate to prevent distortion in sleeve printing.
 But how is the printing process initiated?
 A cutting-edge method for printing these sleeves is now offered by the Domino N610i, an inkjet press equipped to print onto shrink sleeves.
 It provides the complete advantages of digital printing, including instantaneous job transitions, minimal substrate wastage, and variable data printing.
 In essence, it brings clarity, high contrast, and speed to shrink sleeve printing, all in one highly efficient package. >> Domino N610i – the pioneering inkjet press for shrink sleeve printing